 MID-060: Dedicated Hardware Cryptographic Modules

-Mitigation Tier: Intermediate
+Mitigation Level: Intermediate

 Description

 A hardware-based cryptographic module can be an effective solution for a device when a purely software-based cryptographic library (MID-027) does not sufficiently mitigate against threats of concern (e.g., to side channel attacks, cryptographic key compromise) or meet performance constraints.
 Dedicated cryptographic modules can implement hardware-based defenses that are not possible in a software library.
 In processor-constrained designs, hardware acceleration of cryptographic algorithms can enable implementing stronger algorithms and key sizes than may be practical in a software-only solution.
 As with software cryptographic libraries, implementors should prefer modules that have been examined, tested, and vetted by independent laboratories according to industry approved specifications.
+Modules should also be evaluated for their protection against side channel attacks, especially based on power consumption and electromagnetic emittance.

 Note: This has several important distinctions from MID-028 - Hardware-backed Key Storage.
 In the MID-028 case, key material may reside in hardware-backed or hardware-based storage, but the hardware lacks the means to perform cryptographic operations using that key without exposing it to the system’s processor.
 A fully hardware cryptographic module is capable of performing cryptographic operations internally on provided data without exposing the keys.